Scratchpad snags $13M Series A to simplify Salesforce data entry – TechCrunch

 Traditionally, sales teams don’t like the tools that are thrust upon them.
 They are essentially databases and even with a visual interface, it doesn’t really match up with the way they work.
 Scratchpad gives them an interface like a spreadsheet or notes application that they are typically using to hack together a workflow, but with a direct connection to Salesforce.

-What the paid tiers provide is a way to bring all this data together and get a bigger picture view of what’s happening on the sales team, and it helps ensure that people are using Salesforce because the data in Scratchpad links to the Salesforce database automatically.
+What the paid tiers provide is a way to bring all this data together and get a bigger-picture view of what’s happening on the sales team, and it helps ensure that people are using Salesforce because the data in Scratchpad links to the Salesforce database automatically.

 The company has completed the initial work of building the individual salesperson’s workspace, but the next phase, and part of what this capital is going to fund, is building the team workspace and seeing how this data can flow from individuals to a team view to give management more insight into what their individual reps are doing.
 This includes notes, which usually don’t make it into Salesforce, but provide a lot of context about interactions with customers.